tijothomas95/PlaywrightCucumberTypescript/README.md

 Launch the browser manually
 Navigate to baseURL (you can read from your env config)

-What is World in Cucumber?
+✅ World:
 In Cucumber.js, the World is a shared context object that is created fresh for each scenario.
 You can attach anything to it — like page, browser, test data, etc. — and use it across multiple step definitions.

-✅ setWorldConstructor(CustomWorld) – What It Does
+✅ setWorldConstructor(CustomWorld):
 The setWorldConstructor() function in Cucumber.js registers your custom World class so that each scenario gets its own fresh instance of that world.

-✅ this.container.resolve?
+✅ this.container.resolve:

-In a Cucumber + TypeScript context (often using tsyringe for DI), this.container.resolve is used to:
-Access shared services or objects
+Access shared services or objects, manage dependencies cleanly across your step definitions.
-Manage dependencies cleanly across your step definitions You use this.container.resolve(Class) to inject dependencies in your step files, hooks, or world.
+Use this.container.resolve(Class) to inject dependencies in your step files, hooks, or world.